 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Graduate Teaching Assistants job description, Graduate Teaching Assistants salary, Graduate Teaching Assistants information, what is the job of a Graduate Teaching Assistant like, pros and cons about Graduate Teaching Assistants, colleges and universities for Graduate Teaching Assistants, is Graduate Teaching Assistants the right career for me, Hard careers to get into, careers in Education
+Graduate Teaching Assistants job description, Graduate Teaching Assistants salary, Graduate Teaching Assistants information, what is the job of a Graduate Teaching Assistant like, pros and cons about Graduate Teaching Assistants, colleges and universities for Graduate Teaching Assistants, is Graduate Teaching Assistants the right career for me, careers in Education